Map out consumer behaviour with our Consumer Styles

 2. Have Nots

 In this category ethnic groups are over representative but also a higher proportion of people are born in their home country from families with a low income.
 Households are more likely to live in a flat and to socially rent.
+This group can also be found in poor rural areas.

 There is a higher proportion of unemployed in the group but those in employment are more likely to work in the manufacturing industry, and to use private transport to travel to work.
 The income is below average however they can be found in the mall looking for best buys or just for window shopping.